CLICK HERE TO LEARN HOW TO REGISTER

 Hamilton-Wentworth District School Board (HWDSB) schools are exciting, enriching places where children learn to explore the world, solve problems and make friends.

-Registration for the 2023-24 school year opens February 6, 2023.
-Please visit the bottom of this page for the link register.
+Registration for the 2024-25 school year opens February 5, 2024.
+See below for information and resources ahead of the first day of school.
 We look forward to welcoming you to HWDSB!

 What is Kindergarten?